OpenCastle

 Agentic Development & Multi-Agent Orchestration

-Master AI-assisted software development — from effective single-agent vibecoding to coordinating specialist agent teams with orchestration frameworks like OpenCastle.
+Master AI-assisted software development — from effective single-agent vibecoding to coordinating specialist agent teams interactively or through automated batch execution with orchestration frameworks like OpenCastle.

 What Is Agentic Development?